jawaher-hub/202257100-JawaherAwadallah-assignment4/docs/technical-documentation.md

 ---

 ## 6. Future Roadmap
-1.  **Database Integration:** Migration from `localStorage` to a server-side storage solution (e.g., Supabase or Firebase) for persistent contact message collection.
+1.  **Database Integration:** Migration from `localStorage` to a server side storage solution for persistent contact message collection.
 2.  **Modular CSS:** Transitioning to CSS Variables for easier theme maintenance and global color palette updates.
 3.  **SEO Optimization:** Implementation of semantic meta-tags to enhance search engine visibility.